-- Lollipop lift: A cosmetic surgery massage, vertical or lollipop breast lift is one of the most common types of breast lift.
+- Lollipop lift: A vertical or lollipop breast lift is one of the most common types of breast lift.
 It corrects a moderate degree of sagging while leaving discreet scars that are easily concealed.
 It involves one incision around the areola and one running from the bottom of the area to the breast fold.
 These two incisions create a lollipop or keyhole shape.

 - Donut lift: A donut or peri-areolar breast lift is appropriate for those with a mild to moderate degree of sagging.
 It consists of one incision made around the edge of the areola.
 This technique can help reduce areola size as well.

 - Anchor lift: An anchor lift is ideal for women with a severe degree of breast sagging and excess skin.
 It resembles a lollipop pattern.
 However, it involves an additional incision along the breast crease, which creates the anchor-like shape.
-This is the oldest technique and is commonly used in conjunction with a breast reduction.
+This is the oldest technique and is commonly used in conjunction with breast reduction.